irods/irods_docs/manual/glossary.md

 ## Authentication Mechanisms

-iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc.  These currently include the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), Kerberos, and Operating System authentication (OSAuth).
+iRODS can employ various mechanisms to verify user identity and control access to Data Objects (iRODS files), Collections, etc.  These currently include the default iRODS secure password mechanism (challenge-response), Grid Security Infrastructure (GSI), and Kerberos.

 ## Audit Trail

 List of all operations performed upon a Data Object, a Collection, a Resource, a User, or other iRODS entities.
 When Auditing is enabled, significant events in the iRODS system (affecting the iCAT) are recorded.
 Full activity reports can be compiled to verify important preservation and/or security policies have been enforced.

+## Catalog Service Consumer (Resource Server)

+An iRODS server in a Zone that is *not* a Catalog Service Provider.
+There can be zero to many Catalog Service Consumers in a Zone.

+## Catalog Service Provider (iCAT Server, IES, or iCAT-Enabled Server)

+The iRODS server in a Zone that holds the database connection to the (possibly remote) iCAT.
+There is one Catalog Service Provider in a Zone.

 ## Client